deficollective/defiscan/src/content/protocols/uniswap-v3-arbitrum.md

 | TransparentUpgradeableProxy | upgradeTo         | Upgrades the `NonFungibleTokenPositionDescriptor` contract which allows to change the token descriptions.                                                                                                                                           | ProxyAdmin        |
 | TransparentUpgradeableProxy | upgradeToAndCall  | Upgrades the `NonFungibleTokenPositionDescriptor` contract which allows to change the token descriptions and then call a function in the new contract.                                                                                              | ProxyAdmin        |

+## L1 -> L2 Governance Decision Enforcement

+When a vote has passed on the [Governor Contract](https://etherscan.io/address/0x408ED6354d4973f66138C91495F2f2FCbd8724C3) on Ethereum Mainnet, the decision gets queued by calling `queue` (the payload is then stored on the [Timelock contract](https://etherscan.io/address/0x1a9C8182C09F50C8318d769245beA52c32BE35BC)).
+After the waiting period has passed any address can permissionessly call `execute` on the Governor contract to call `executeTransaction` on the Timelock contract.

+If a vote has passed and is queued that has changes for the Arbitrum deployment the payload must specify as target the L1 contract for Cross-chain messaging by Arbitrum called [Inbox](https://etherscan.io/address/0x4Dbd4fc535Ac27206064B68FfCf827b0A60BAB3f).
+This contract by arbitrum belongs to the [Delayed Inbox system](https://docs.arbitrum.io/how-arbitrum-works/l1-to-l2-messaging#retryable-tickets).
+The target function on this contract is `createRetryableTicket`.

+When the transaction arrives in the inbox (retryable function call by the timelock contract succeeded) and the subsequent cross-chain handling succeeded as well \*, the arbitrum chain includes the transaction with the original sender (Timelock) address being aliased (`L2_Alias = L1_Contract_Address + 0x1111000000000000000000000000000000001111`).
+This is how this address `0x2BAD8182C09F50c8318d769245beA52C32Be46CD` is the L2 equivalent of the Timelock.

+\*if the L1 transaction to request submission succeeds (i.e. does not revert) then the execution of the Retryable on L2 has a strong guarantee to ultimately succeed as well.
+[1]

 ## Dependencies

 No external dependency has been found.